rickh94/rickh94.github.io/_posts/2018-05-23-Start-Automating-Creation-of-Posts.md

 work for some reason.
 Maybe vim was being flaky?
 The tags, categories, and git stuff all works.
 Note: gitpython can't handle Paths and adding and commiting happen on the Repo.index object.

+In the process, I have learned that it's very important to run jekyll serve in the root directory, or very weird things happen.